-According to the city's 2016 Housing Needs Analysis (HNA), Milwaukie's population is projected to grow by approximately 14% by the year 2040.
-However, this projection is derived from a regional population forecast, and is influenced by the city's historically low population arowth rates, making future growth in Milwaukie difficult to project.
+Based on the growth forecasts in the 2018 Metro Urban Growth Report and PSU Population Research Center data, Milwaukie's population is projected to grow by approximately 14% by the year 20402.
+However, this projection is derived from a regional population forecast, and is influenced by the city's historically low population growth rates, making future growth in Milwaukie difficult to project.
 There has been an uptick in residential development since TriMet began the MAX Orange Line light rail service in 2015, a trend that the city expects to continue in the near future as several public and private opportunity sites identified by the city are expected to be developed.
 The city will also be considering changes to its zoning code to allow for additional housing options throughout Milwaukie, which will influence growth in Milwaukie.
 The city must also prepare for the potential impacts of a changing climate on its future growth, as the Pacific Northwest has been identified as a likely destination for people looking to escape dryer and warmer climates.